shinehara/Explainable-AI-in-Finance/index.md

 This project therefore aims to make Artificial Intelligence, specifically Deep Learning, more interpretable to the great users -- to allow more trust and understandings into intelligent systems like such.<br><br>
 Excitingly, this project forms its basis on <b>Stock Predictions</b> and today, we not only make stock forecasting with machine learning accessible to everybody, but also make these projected outcomes <b>INTERPRETABLE</b>!

-More excitingly: we now make STOCK PREDICTIONS EXPLAINABLE!</p>

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.